FP&A Trends Survey 2023: Define the future of FP&A

 In today’s world of continuous change, rolling forecasts quantify the effects of change in prices, markets and drivers, and communicate the results to managers.

-5. Rolling forecasts can reduce disruption, time taken, and thus the cost, of the annual budget
+5. Rolling forecasts can reduce disruption, time taken, and thus the cost of the annual budget

 For those companies that combine rolling forecasts with a detailed annual budget, high-level forecasts are already available for the next financial year when budgeting starts.
-These forecasts should have been developed using drivers supplied by line managers themselves, and thus should be seen to be realistic and enjoy managers’ buy-in.
+These forecasts should have been developed using drivers supplied by line managers themselves and thus should be seen to be realistic and enjoy managers’ buy-in.
 The budget process then translates these targets into detailed line-item budgets.

 Forecasts are highly valued by the investment community and by bankers.
-Rolling forecasts harness the organization’s understanding of the future and provide an ideal platform for dealing with analysts.
+Rolling forecasts harness the organisation’s understanding of the future and provide an ideal platform for dealing with analysts.
 The share price can suffer when analysts and investors react to a significant mismatch between an outdated budget and actual results.
 Bankers’ appetite for lending can be influenced by forecasts.